denhamvenom/FRC-GPT-Scouting-App/backend/PICKLIST_COMPACT.md

 - Reduces chances of truncated responses
 - Improves error handling and recovery
 - Maintains backward compatibility with existing frontend code

+## Batch Re-ranking

+When batching is enabled, the service now performs a final GPT call to re-rank the merged results.
+This ensures teams from different batches are compared directly.
+Set `final_rerank=False` in `generate_picklist` to disable this step.

+### Model Selection

+The OpenAI model can be configured via the `OPENAI_MODEL` environment variable.
+For large team counts (>40) the service automatically switches from `gpt-4.1-nano` to `gpt-4-turbo` to avoid context limitations.